-On our journey through Morocco’s unforgettable cities and landscape, we’ll look at these questions through the lens of 20th- and 21st-century literature, focusing on the era of the French protectorate and the Tangier International Zone.
-We’ll read a mix of literature written in English and in translation from the Arabic or French, including Paul Bowles’ Let It Come Down, Driss Chraïbi’s explosive novel The Simple Past and contemporary stories and poetry by Moroccan writers.
+On our journey through Morocco’s cities, mountains and desert, we’ll study these questions through the lens of modern literature.
+We’ll read a selection of works written in English and in translation from the Arabic or French, including Paul Bowles’ Let It Come Down, Driss Chraïbi’s explosive novel The Simple Past and contemporary stories and poetry.

 We’ll start in the port of Tangier, on the Strait of Gibraltar.
-Tangier was known in the mid-20th century for being an International Zone administered by a committee foreign powers, including Britain, France and Spain.
-This special status drew writers, artists, political activists and spies to the city in a heady mix.
+The city’s special political status as an International Zone drew writers, artists, political activists and spies in a heady mix.
 We then make our way down the Atlantic coast to picturesque Chefchaouen, meaning “blue pearl.”
 The city was founded in the late 15th century by Muslim and Jewish refugees forced out of Europe by the Spanish Inquisition.
 Today, it’s a peaceful place to spend a couple of days relaxing.
 Our next destination is Fes.
 For centuries a centre of learning and scholarship, Fes is a must-visit for a Classical Pursuits trip.
 We’re especially excited to go to the medieval library established in 859 by Fatima al-Fihri and recently restored by Toronto architect Aziza Chaouni.
 We end in busy Marrakesh, the old imperial capital and home to beautiful examples of Islamic architecture and tilework.
 We’ll also take advantage of Marrakesh’s proximity to the Atlas Mountains to visit the artist village Al Maqam, set among fruit orchards.